-A data breach occurs when an unauthorized third party accesses, retrieves, or otherwise views confidential private information.
+A data breach occurs when an unauthorized third-party accesses, retrieves, or otherwise views confidential private information.
 Oftentimes, a data breach results from a company’s failure to properly safeguard consumer information.
 The breach could stem from inadequate digital security or simple employee negligence.
 In either case, the consequences can devastate a consumer’s privacy, financial security, and general reputation.
-Migliaccio & Rathod LLP is committed to providing meaningful relief for those impacted by a data breach.
+Migliaccio & Rathod LLP’s data privacy lawyers in DC practice nationwide and are committed to providing meaningful relief for those impacted by a data breach.

-Please contact us for a free consultation if you believe your private information has been compromised by a data breach.
+Please contact our public interest lawyers for a free consultation if you believe your private information has been compromised by a data breach.

 For information on Data Privacy Settlements visit Class Action Settlements & More.

 Libman v.
 Apple, Inc., Case 5:23-cv-00505 (N.D Cal.).M&R has filed suit against Apple, alleging that, contrary to its privacy promises, Apple tracks and collects an enormous wealth of data and personal information from its Mobile Device Consumers while they are using its apps, in spite of users having their privacy settings set to intentionally stop any tracking of their usage and consequent sharing of their data usage with third parties.
 We allege Apple aggressively collects, transmits, exploits, and uses for its financial gain, details about consumers’ usage, browsing, communications, personal information, and even information relating to the Mobile Device itself, without the consent or authorization of Mobile Device Consumers.